Karl Kaufmann: Post war period

 Kaufmann was sent to an internment camp.
-In April 1946 he gave testimony at a British war crimes tribunal investigating the sinking of the SS Cap Arcona which resulted in the deaths of some 7500 concentration camp inmates.
-He was eventually sentenced to 14 months imprisonment for war crimes by a British military court but was released on 22 April 1949 for health reasons relating to his head injury.
+In April 1946 he gave testimony at a British war crimes tribunal investigating the sinking of the SS Cap Arcona which resulted in the deaths of some 7,500 concentration camp inmates.
+He was eventually sentenced to 14 months' imprisonment for war crimes by a British military court but was released on 22 April 1949 for health reasons relating to his head injury.

-Kaufmann subsequently joined the so-called “brotherhood”, a right-wing underground organization of former Nazis.
+Kaufmann subsequently joined the so-called "brotherhood", a right-wing underground organization of former Nazis.
 He was arrested again on 3 August 1950 but released on 18 November.
 Undergoing a Denazification process, in January 1951 he was classified into Group III (Minor Offender).
-Kaufmann once again became involved in Neo-Nazi political activity as a member of the so-called Naumann Circle formed around Werner Naumann, the former State Secretary in the Reich Ministry of Propaganda.
+He once again became involved in Neo-Nazi political activity as a member of the so-called Naumann Circle formed around Werner Naumann, the former State Secretary in the Reich Ministry of Propaganda.
 This group tried to infiltrate political parties in West Germany.
 Under surveillance by the British secret service, Kaufmann, Naumann and others were arrested on 15–16 January 1953.
 On 29 March 1953, Kaufmann was released from the British military hospital in Iserlohn.
-From 1959 on, Kaufmann worked as a partner in an insurance company, and later as co-owner of a chemical factory.
+From 1959 on, he worked as a partner in an insurance company, and later as co-owner of a chemical factory.
 He lived in Hamburg until his death on 4 December 1969.

 Apologetic account

 In his book Das letzte Kapitel (The last chapter) published in 1947, Kurt Detlev Möller described Kaufmann as a "good Gauleiter", a "rebel against the leader", and the "rescuer of Hamburg", because of the capitulation without struggle of the city of Hamburg.
-This viewpoint later came under intense criticism for ignoring the cruel anti-Semitic actions by Kaufmann.